 The Headset Has Bad Lag and Latency Problems

 - This is probably due to a bad wireless or Bluetooth connection.
 Yes, you can use a Bluetooth headset with Xbox One (at least, with most models), but the frequencies used are still subject to traditional problems.
 First, check your transmitter.
 Is anything in its way?
 Has it been moved, shoved to the side, or repositions poorly?

 - Check for nearby metallic objects such as decals, game boxes, collectibles, etc. shiny metal can interfere with the signal as well.

-- If the transmitter is still looking good, then consider nearby devices and signals.
+- If the transmitter still looks good, consider nearby devices and signals.
 How many other devices in the room or around the screen use wireless connections?
-If there are multiple connections, they can cause distortion, lag and similar problems.
+If there are multiple connections, they can cause distortion, lag, and similar problems.
 You’ll have to disconnect some wireless connections or try repositioning wireless devices to make this problem better.

 - In some cases, you may be too far away from the receiver.
-Usually, after about 30 feet problems start to emerge.
-Check your distance, and make sure there are no intervening objects lying around.
+Usually, after about 30 feet, problems start to emerge.
+Check your distance, and ensure no intervening objects are lying around.